Herbert Sawyer (Royal Navy officer, died 1798): Early life

-Little is known about Sawyer's early life, but he entered the navy in 1747, spending his first six years mostly on the Jamaica Station aboard George Townshend's HMS Gloucester.
+He was born in 1730, the youngest son of John Sawyer of Hayward, Berkshire by Anne, sister of Anthony Duncombe, Lord Feversham.
+He entered the navy in 1747, spending his first six years mostly on the Jamaica Station aboard George Townshend's HMS Gloucester.
 He passed his lieutenant's examination on 30 August 1753, when his age was given as 'more than 22', suggesting he was born in or before 1730.
 He was promoted to lieutenant on 4 March 1756, and the following year was serving aboard HMS Grafton, which at the time was part of Vice-Admiral Francis Holburne's fleet off Louisbourg.

 Promotion to command

 He received his first command, that of the sloop HMS Happy on 19 October 1758, but was soon moved to HMS Swallow off the coast of France under the orders of Lord Howe.
 He took command of HMS Chesterfield on 26 December, followed with a transfer to HMS Active in February 1759.
 He spent the rest of the war aboard her.
-On 21 May 1762 he and the sloop HMS Favourite, the latter commanded by Philemon Pownoll, captured the Spanish treasure ship Hermione off Cadiz.
+On 21 May 1762 he and the sloop HMS Favourite, the latter commanded by Philemon Pownoll, captured the Spanish frigate Hermione off Cadiz.
 A cargo of over £500,000 in cash and bullion was secured, of which Sawyer received £65,053 13s.
 9d.
-Now extremely wealthy, he married the daughter of a Lisbon merchant.
+Now extremely wealthy, he married Susannah Ann Majendie, the daughter of a Lisbon merchant.
+They had a daughter, Ann Sophia, who was the mother of Admiral Sir Henry Hope, K.C.B., and a son, Admiral Sir Herbert Sawyer, K.C.B., who inherited the Leicestershire estates of his father's cousin, the Hon.
+Frances Bowater, elder daughter and co-heir of Anthony Duncombe, Lord Feversham.

 His next appointment came in 1777, with the command of HMS Boyne.
 He sailed with her the following year to join Rear-Admiral Samuel Barrington off the West Indies, and was present at the repulse of Charles Hector, comte d'Estaing's attempt to capture St Lucia on 15 December that year.
 Sawyer remained in the Caribbean, and was present at the Battle of Grenada as part of Vice-Admiral John Byron's fleet on 6 July 1779.
 Sawyer returned to England in the autumn, and was given command of HMS Namur in 1780.
 He commanded her in the English Channel, and was present at the relief of Gibraltar in April 1781.
 He left the Namur in December, and by 1783 he was in command of the guardship HMS Bombay Castle at Plymouth.